NewYaroslav/obfy/README.md

 ### Debugging with the framework

-Like every developer who has been there, we know that debugging complex and highly templated c++ code sometimes can be a nightmare.
-In order to avoid this nightmare while using the framework we decided to implement a debugging mode.
+Debugging complex and highly templated C++ code can be challenging.
+The framework provides an `OBFY_DEBUG` mode to ease inspection.

-In order to activate the debugging mode of the framework define the `OBFY_DEBUG` identifier before including the obfuscation header file.
-Please see at the specific control structures how the debugging mode alters the behaviour of the macro.
+To activate `OBFY_DEBUG` mode define the `OBFY_DEBUG` identifier before including the obfuscation header file.
+Please see at the specific control structures how `OBFY_DEBUG` mode alters the behaviour of the macro.

 #### OBFY_DEBUG